 1. Pride and Prejudice

 Pride and Prejudice is the first British classic I’ve ever read.
-The novel is about Bennetts, which consists of Mr. Bennett, Mrs. Bennett, and their five children, who are all girls.
+The novel is about Bennetts, consisting of Mr. Bennett, Mrs. Bennett, and their five children, all girls.
 The novel mainly centers around the second oldest child called, Elizabeth Bennet.
 Mrs. Bennett wants all of her five children to marry well.
-Very soon, the novel opens up with Mr. Bingley entering the place they live in Netherfield Hall.
-However, the plot could be a little slow in places.
+Very soon, the novel opens up with Mr. Bingley entering the place they live in, Netherfield Hall.
+However, the plot could be a little slow in some places.
 This meant you could see all the little intricacies of the characters and their lives, which I enjoyed.

 One of my favorite characters in the book is Elizabeth.
 She is one of the best female protagonists because she is so different from the stereotypical female you would think about the time period.
 Elizabeth gave women of the era a voice because they can often be seen as meek and quiet.
 But Elizabeth proved that this was not the case.
 There have many feminist themes, and it’s not something you typically expect.
 A major theme in the novel is Marrying for Love, which Jane Austen believed was uncommon.

 This timeless tale has captured readers’ imaginations for many years.
 Pride and Prejudice is an incredible book published over 200 years ago.
 The main themes are still relevant in our society today.
-Social class and reputation were crucial factors determining whether someone would speak to you, associate with you in business and even marry you.
-This book talks about how social norms affect people’s interactions and how love stories sometimes bloom when you don’t expect them.
+Social class and reputation were crucial factors in determining whether someone would speak to you, associate with you in business, and even marry you.
+This book discusses how social norms affect people’s interactions and how love stories sometimes bloom when you don’t expect them.